The Concert for Bangladesh

 The Concert for Bangladesh was directed by Saul Swimmer.

-The main cast of The Concert for Bangladesh includes George Harrison, Ringo Starr, Eric Clapton.
+The main cast of The Concert for Bangladesh includes Eric Clapton, Bob Dylan, Leon Russell.

 The Concert for Bangladesh is originally in English.